Historic SpaceX launch postponed because of stormy weather

-The launch of a SpaceX rocket ship with two NASA astronauts on a history-making flight into orbit has been called off with 16 minutes to go in the countdown because of the danger of lightning.
+CAPE CANAVERAL, Fla. -- The launch of a SpaceX rocket ship with two NASA astronauts on a history-making flight into orbit was called off with less than 17 minutes to go in the countdown Wednesday because of thunderclouds and the danger of lightning.

-Smiling, waving and giving the traditional thumbs-up, the two men said farewell to their families - exchanging blown kisses and pantomiming hugs for their young sons from a coronavirus-safe distance - before setting out for the pad in a gull-wing Tesla SUV, another product from SpaceX's visionary founder, Elon Musk.
+Both President Donald Trump and Vice President Mike Pence had arrived to watch.

-Both President Donald Trump and Vice President Mike Pence arrived to watch the liftoff.
+The flight - the long-held dream of SpaceX founder Elon Musk - would have marked the first time a private company sent humans into orbit.

-The flight would mark the first time a private company sent humans into orbit.
+There was no immediate comment from Trump and no word from the White House on whether he would return to Florida for the next launch attempt.

-With 2 1/2 hours to go before liftoff, controllers put the chances of launch at just 40 percent because of thunderstorms at NASA's Kennedy Space Center.
-Thunder could be heard as the astronauts made their way to the pad, and a tornado warning was issued moments after they climbed into their capsule.
+During the day, thunder could be heard as the astronauts made their way to the pad at NASA's Kennedy Space Center, and a tornado warning was issued moments after they climbed into their capsule.

-In the event of a postponement, the next launch opportunity would be Saturday.
+"We could see some raindrops on the windows and just figured that whatever it was, was too close to the launch pad at the time we needed it not to be," Hurley, the spacecraft commander, said after the flight was scrubbed.
+"Understand that everybody's probably a little bit bummed out.
+That's just part of the deal. ...
+We'll do it again, I think, on Saturday."

 "We're launching American astronauts on American rockets from American soil.
-We haven't done this really since 2011, so this is a unique moment in time," NASA Administrator Jim Bridenstine said.
+We haven't done this really since 2011, so this is a unique moment in time," Bridenstine said.

 With this launch, he said, "everybody can look up and say, 'Look, the future is so much brighter than the present.
 And I really hope that this is an inspiration to the world."

-Musk, wearing a mask and keeping his distance, chatted with the two NASA astronauts just before they left for the launch pad.
-The mission would put Musk and SpaceX in the same league as only three countries - Russia, the U.S. and China, which sent astronauts into orbit in that order.
+The mission would put Musk and SpaceX in the same league as only three spacefaring countries - Russia, the U.S. and China, all of which have sent astronauts into orbit.

-"What today is about is reigniting the dream of space and getting people fired up about the future," he said in a NASA interview.
+"What today is about is reigniting the dream of space and getting people fired up about the future," Musk said in a NASA interview before the postponement.

-A solemn-sounding Musk said he felt his responsibilities most strongly when he saw the astronauts' wives and sons just before launch.
+A solemn-sounding Musk said he felt his responsibilities most strongly when he saw the astronauts' wives and sons just before the launch attempt.
 He said he told them: "We've done everything we can to make sure your dads come back OK."

-NASA pushed ahead with the launch despite the viral outbreak but kept the guest list at Kennedy extremely limited and asked spectators to stay at home.
-Still, beaches and parks along Florida's Space Coast are open again, and hours before the launch, cars and RVs already were lining the causeway in Cape Canaveral.
+NASA pushed ahead with the launch preparations despite the viral outbreak but kept the guest list at Kennedy extremely limited and asked spectators to stay at home.
+Still, cars and RVs lined the roads around Cape Canaveral, with people staking out viewing spots.

-The space agency also estimated 1.7 million people were watching the launch preparations online during the afternoon.
+The space agency also estimated 1.7 million people were watching the launch preparations online.

-Among the sightseers was Erin Gatz, who came prepared for both rain and pandemic.
-Accompanied by her 14-year-old daughter and 12-year-old son, she brought face masks and a small tent to protect against the elements.
+Among the spectators was Erin Gatz, who came prepared for both rain and pandemic.
+Accompanied by her 14-year-old daughter and 12-year-old son, she brought face masks and a small tent.

 She said the children had faint memories of watching in person one of the last shuttle launches almost a decade ago when they were preschoolers.